Independent judicial research of forensic evidence in criminal trials – A South African perspective

 It is trite that judges and magistrates are permitted to conduct

-independent legal research – online or other wise – and search legal
+independent legal research – online or otherwise – and search legal

 authority beyond that offered by the parties to proceedings.3 Inother